ReactiveMongo/Play-ReactiveMongo/README.md

 This is a plugin for Play 2.2, enabling support for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.

+> 0.10.1 is out, including an important reliability fix.
+It is binary compatible with 0.10.0.
+All users are strongly encouraged to update.

 ## Main features

 ### JSON <-> BSON conversion